wickywills/stylus-csswizardry-grids/README.md

 Simply fill in/adjust the relevant variables.

 * `$gutter` controls how much space there is between columns.
-* `$use-silent-classes` tells csswizardry-grids whether to go ahead and compile solid, traditional classes (e.g. `.one-whole`) or to create Sass ‘silent’ classes which only compile to CSS once explictly called.
 * `$lap-start` and `$desk-start` tell csswizardry-grids when to fire particular media queries to service those particular sizes.
 Note that csswizardry-grids works out the ends of any other breakpoints by using these numbers.